sourceduty/Group_Optimizer/README.md

 Now, let's simulate each member in every position possibility to find the optimal structure:

-Sales Manager: Given Alex's experience in sales management and desire to lead, Larry is the optimal choice for this position.
+Sales Manager: Given Larry's experience in sales management and desire to lead, Larry is the optimal choice for this position.

 Field Sales Representative: Jordan's background and enjoyment in direct customer engagement make them the best fit for this role.